joshlogan103/battleship-trivia/PROPOSAL.md

 - As a player, I would like to be informed with some indication when I make a guess of an opponents ship location and whether it is a hit or a miss
 - As a player, I would like to be informed with some indication when my opponent makes a guess of my ships' locations and whether it is a hit or a miss
 - As a player who requires assistive technologies, I would like accessibility features so that I'm not left out of enjoying the game.
-- As a player I would like to be able to restart the game after a win or loss (look at just disapling New Game button until game is over)
+- As a player I would like to be able to restart the game after a win or loss (look at just disabling New Game button until game is over)
 - As a player, I want the UI to be engaging and out of the way so that I enjoy the experience of playing the game.
 - As a player, I would like the trivia portion of the game be clearly presented, and let me know if I got the answer right.
 If I got the answer wrong, it should show me what the correct answer was.
 - As a player, I would like a scoreboard to track my wins and losses over the course of a session.